N2TD/Home-Assignment/README.txt

 	Password: password

 * Note:
-- The user 'user' can only access GET endpoints, whereas the user 'admin' can access all enpoints!
+- The user 'user' can only access GET endpoints, whereas the user 'admin' can access all endpoints!

 1. Get a list of all tasks